Don’t Map Me In

 “And ye shall know the truth, and the truth shall make you free.”

 The Truth that will set us free is a higher state of Consciousness.
 In other words, we must knowingly rise.
-When we recognize our essential nature, we are simultaneously liberated from the delusional belief of being the person.
+When we recognize our essential nature, we are liberated from the delusional belief of being the person.
 This is not a conceptual occurrence, as many assume.
 It occurs when we realize—via direct experience—our true Self.
 Through meditation, we discover that we aren’t who we think we are.

-How does being washed by the Lord improve living conditions on earth?
+How does being washed by the Lord improve living conditions on Earth?
 Let’s logically contemplate the question and see if we may discover a sensible answer.
 The majority of us have most likely witnessed, or directly experienced, the strife that can arise when persons disagree.
-When this happens in our personal relationships, we experience conflict or abuse of varying degrees.
+When this happens in our personal relationships, we experience conflict or abuse in varying degrees.
 When it occurs amongst nations, we are subjected to wars that promise peace via violence against one another.
 How in heaven’s name can such an approach ever bring peace?

 Dare to dream (and care for one another).